Shaniko — Oregon’s Coolest Ghost Town

 Pass required: None

-Amenities: There’s a picnic area near the viewpoint for White River Falls.
+Amenities: A picnic area is next to the viewpoint for White River Falls.
 The restroom building near the viewpoint is open seasonally.
-In winter there is a port-a-potty next to the parking area.
+In winter, there’s a porta-potty next to the parking area.

 Enjoy your trip to Shaniko, Oregon!